Learning to Represent Bilingual Dictionaries: Modeling Bilingual Dictionaries

 \subsubsection{Other Encoders}

-We also experiment with other widely used neural sentence modeling techniques, which are however outperformed by the attentive GRU encoder in our tasks.
+We also experiment with other widely used neural sentence modeling techniques\footnote{Note that recent advances in monolingual contextualized embeddings like multilingual ELMo~\cite{peters2018deep,che2018conll} and M-BERT~\cite{pires2019multilingual,devlin2018bert} can also be supported to represent sentences for our setting.
+We leave them as future work, as they require non-trivial adaption to both multilingual settings and joint training, and extensive pre-training on external corpora.}, which are however outperformed by the attentive GRU in our tasks.
 These techniques include the vanilla GRU, CNN \cite{kalchbrenner2014convolutional}, and linear bag-of-words (BOW) \cite{hill2016learning}.
 We briefly introduce the later two techniques in the following.